uswitch/hermod/README.md

 metadata:
   name: hermod-test-ns
   annotations:
-    hermod.uswitch.com/slack: <slack-channel-to-receive-notifications> # The presence of this annotation enables hermod for the namespace
+    # The presence of this annotation enables hermod for the namespace and configures where to post updates in Slack
+    hermod.uswitch.com/slack: <slack-channel-to-receive-notifications>
+    # Optional, notify only on deployment failure
+    hermod.uswitch.com/alert: failure
 ```
 2. Add a new deployment in that namespace for hermod to monitor:
 ```